gtaws/ProtectWithWAF/lab2/README.md

 Lab 2 -- Automating Protections and Tracking Attacks
 ====================================================

+### introduction
+In this WAF Automation lab we will use a Kinesis Firehose stream and consume it with ElasticSearch.
+We will configure the Web ACL WAF logs logging to the Kinesis  Firehose stream.
+We will use **Kibana** to do more analysis of our web traffic and help find requests which may not be legitimate.

+Kinesis Data Firehose also places a backup copy of the WAF logs to an S3 bucket and we will Amazon Athena for additional analysis.

+We will use a honeypot to detect bots crawler our websites and automate blocking these types of requests.

 ### Step 1: Associate WebCarter ALB with WAF-Automation Web ACL.

 **Note**: Please see the [Appendix](#appendix) at the end if you are unable able to see the **WAF ACLs** in the **WAF & Shield** console.